What Is Bone Marrow Aspiration?

 You should avoid this method if you have an infection or cancer.
 Make an appointment with your foot and ankle orthopaedic surgeon to discuss your options.

-A needle is used to remove bone marrow from within the bone.
+Your surgeon will use a needle to harvest, or aspirate, bone marrow from within the bone.
 This typically is done under sedation or general anesthesia.
-Marrow commonly is taken from the pelvis but may be taken from other sites.
+Marrow commonly is taken from the pelvis but may also be taken from other sites.

 Bone marrow aspiration usually is performed on the same side of the body as the foot or ankle procedure.
-The sample of bone marrow is removed and then spun down in a centrifuge to separate the cells.
+Your surgeon will remove the sample of bone marrow and prepare it in a centrifuge to separate the cells.
 A liquid is produced that has a high concentration

 of stem cells.
-The surgeon injects the stems cells directly into the surgical site or mixes it with a graft.
+Your surgeon may then inject the stems cells directly into the surgical site or mix it with additional forms of graft depending on the procedure.

 The pelvis is marked and prepped to keep the site sterile.
 A hollow needle is inserted into the bone and a syringe is used to withdraw fluid from the bone marrow.
 After enough fluid has been collected, the needle is removed.
 Pressure is applied to the